-A friend with whom I shared my food log with (www.myfitnesspal.com) commented on how little I ate.
+A friend with whom I shared my food log (www.myfitnesspal.com) commented on how little I ate.
 I also noticed that she had a few issues dealing with her weight loss — I shared my thoughts through an email…..here it is.

-Now, through my few months of following a routine I have learnt a few things, which I am happy to share.
+Now, through my few months of following a routine, I have learnt a few things, which I am happy to share.

-A) No short term diets, including only juice days, only protein days, etc. My doc told me clearly that yo-yo diets don’t work long term and are very harmful for the body.
+A) No short term diets, including only juice days, only protein days, etc. My doc told me clearly that yo-yo diets don’t work long term and are very harmful to the body.
 So, I chose to do it the hard way.
-I made a decision to make a lifestyle change.
+I made the decision to make a lifestyle change.
 I don’t reward myself with food when I reach a milestone.
 I don’t see my changes as a punishment.
 I see it as a lifestyle.
 Does it make sense?
 So, when I achieve a milestone I buy something for myself, or go for a walk, add one more activity to my day to day life.
 I treat myself with a good walk, normally.

 D) Drinking: There was a time when drinking meant alcohol.
 And I enjoyed it.
 I socialise a lot, so it was part of who I was, and what I did.
 These day, I drink alcohol very occasionally.
 I just don’t feel the desire.
 Yet, when I do feel like it, I just have it.
 I drink lots of water though.
 And nimbu water as well.
 People ask me if I have cultivated stronger control/will power.
 Actually, not at all.
 I just made a simple “mind shift” and since then, its never felt like I needed to stop myself from anything.
 It’s just a simple part of my life now.